Luteins

 JECFA: Group ADI “not specified” for lutein from Tagetes erecta, lutein esters from Tagetes erecta and zeaxanthin (synthetic).
 (86th meeting, 2018) No ADI allocated for tagetes extract (31st meeting, 1987)

-USA: Tagetes (Aztec marigold) meal and extract is exempt from certification and may be safely used in chicken feed to enhance the yellow color of chicken skin and eggs at a quantity that in the finished feed is supplemented sufficiently with xanthophyll and associated carotenoids and meets the tolerance limitation for ethoxyquin in animal feed (21 CFR 73.295)
+USA: Dried algae meal was permanently listed in 1961; Tagetes (Aztec marigold) meal and extract were permanently listed in 1966 and Corn endosperm oil was permanently listed in 1967 as exempt from certification colors for limited uses.
+Currently, Tagetes (Aztec marigold) meal and extract may be safely used in chicken feed to enhance the yellow color of chicken skin and eggs at a quantity that in the finished feed is supplemented sufficiently with xanthophyll and associated carotenoids and meets the tolerance limitation for ethoxyquin in animal feed (21 CFR 73.295).
+Dried algae meal (21 CFR 73.275) and Corn endosperm oil (21 CFR 73.315)may be safety used in chicken feed to enhance the yellow color of chicken skin and eggs

 EU: ADI of 1 mg/kg bw/day for lutein derived from Tagetes erecta containing at least 80% carotenoids consisting of lutein and zeaxanthin (79 and 5% respectively).
 (EFSA, 2010).
 Maximum allowed use levels for Lutein (E 161b) in specific foods and beverages are established in Regulation (EC) No 1333/2008 of the European Parliament and of the Council of 16 December 2008 on food additives .